 Respondents may provide bids for projects that will achieve Full Capacity Deliverability Status (FCDS), as defined by the CAISO Tariff and determined by the CAISO, or for projects that will not achieve FCDS, provide bids for Energy Only.
 Respondents may also choose to provide both FCDS and Energy Only bids for the same project.
 Note, however, EcoChoice projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO must submit Energy Only bids (see below for more detail).
 SDG&E intends that FCDS projects will count towards SDG&E's Resource Adequacy (RA) obligations when possible.
 To achieve FCDS, a project must apply for a deliverability study to be conducted by the CAISO.
 Respondents with winning bids for FCDS projects must demonstrate that: (1) the project has been assessed for deliverability; or (2) the Respondent will request a deliverability assessment through the next available CAISO cluster window.
 This condition must be met for winning bids that will interconnect at either the distribution or transmission level.
-For winning FCDS project is at a minimum required to obtain final interconnection studies (i.e. for transmission level projects, a final
+For winning FCDS project bids that result in an executed and approved PPA, during the project development process, the project is at a minimum required to obtain final interconnection studies (i.e. for transmission level projects, a final Phase II interconnection study report, or for distribution level projects, a final interconnection facilities study report (or equivalent)).

-3 D.16-05-006 at 12
+3 D.16-05-006 at 12.